Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Duration: 80 minutes

-In this lab, you'll be validating and configuring APIs within the deployed API Management service, specifically aimed at updating the Docker image for the Recommendation service.
-This process underscores the importance of maintaining and optimizing containerized applications hosted on Azure Kubernetes Service (AKS).
-By revising the Recommendation service through AKS,
+In this lab, you'll delve into configuring and verifying APIs within Azure API Management, focusing on integrating the Azure OpenAI service.
+This entails setting up HTTP APIs, ensuring correct configuration, and obtaining a gateway URL for seamless external access and integration.
+You'll also explore policy creation, role definitions, and subscription management to securely operate the APIs.
+This lab underscores best practices in API management, ensuring robust authentication, authorization, and operational testing within Azure's comprehensive ecosystem.

 ### Task 1: Verify the deployed API Management service and create an API